 Federal law treats drug trafficking crimes very seriously.
 If convicted, you could face decades to life in prison.
 As a result, it is critical that you enlist the legal support of an experienced professional who is deeply familiar with the federal trial process.
-Frank Schwartz, P.A. has taken more than 100 cases to federal court and will work directly with you on your defense from beginning to end.
+The Miami drug trafficking lawyer at Frank Schwartz, P.A. has taken more than 100 cases to federal court and will work directly with you on your defense from beginning to end.

 Elements of a Federal Drug Conspiracy